They hear the bell of midnight toll,

 And cough like giants, deep and hoarse.

-We are busy working to bring W. H. Davies's "Night Wanderers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Night Wanderers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Night Wanderers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.